-“My COVID walks were along back alleys and busy thoroughfares, by myself, and contained no rest stops for a coffee or happy hour.
-I doubt very much I’ll be writing those up.“
+“My COVID walks took me along less-peopled back alleys, side streets and busy thoroughfares, just myself and my camera.
+There wasn’t much to photograph and I doubt very much I’ll be writing those up.“

-I was trying to find a quote that encompassed my ‘vision’ and I came across this:
+Trying to find a quote that encompassed my ‘vision’ I came across this:

 On pavements and the bark of trees I have found whole worlds.Mark Tobey (1890–1976)